ImMrMeseeks/64DoomRPG/README.md

 	-file->save as into filesystem directory
 5. run Buildrom batch file

+If you want to compile the source code this was created using make from mingw with cygwin.
+I have made the entire ROM using a batch file but will include a normal makefile.
 No contributions will be taken for this repository, but please take a copy source code and make a better version than what has been produced.

 Credit and special thanks: